How to Cut Your Own Hair

-The most important thing to keep in mind is: take it slow.
+The most important thing to keep in mind is: Take it slow.
 You can always cut more later.
 You can't cut less.

 Hold the scissors vertically, not horizontally, and take small slices out of your hair rather than chopping off a chunk.
-Big horizontal slab-cuts are what make your hair look homemade.
+Big horizontal slab-cuts are what makes your hair look homemade.
 Keep holding the scissors vertically or, at the very least, diagonally, until you've cut off as much as you want.
 Imperfection is good.
 Partly because perfection is impossible, but also because it looks cooler and more natural that way.
 You want people to think that your hair looks awesome, not that your haircut does.

 Holding scissors vertically is especially important for bang trims.
 Never cut your bangs straight across.
 Don't do it.
 Please.

-So remember: no big horizontal cuts.
+So remember: No big horizontal cuts.
 You are not Mulan.
-The only time you should ever hold the scissors horizontally is if you're chopping off a whole ponytail, and after that you better spend a lot of time doing vertical cuts to even out and soften up everything so you don't end up looking like you just cut off your whole ponytail.
+The only time you should ever hold the scissors horizontally is if you're chopping off a whole ponytail, and after that, you better spend a lot of time doing vertical cuts to even out and soften up everything so you don't end up looking like you just cut off your whole ponytail.

 Stop before you're done.
 Seriously.
 Sleep on it.
 If you still want more gone tomorrow, do it then.

-Times To See a Professional
+When You Should See a Professional

 So there are some things you really shouldn't do yourself.